Donald McCormick: Controversial claims

 McCormick's reliance on an informal network of oral informants, and his eye for a good story, means that it is often difficult to judge the reliability of his more controversial claims.
 In 1979 he claimed that Rudolf Peierls had been under investigation as a Soviet agent, and was forced to make an out-of-court settlement when Peierls sued him.
 (The equally controversial Rupert Allason, who once worked for McCormick, has continued to press this particular claim after Peierls's death.)
 McCormick also claimed that the early twentieth-century economist Arthur Pigou had been a Russian agent, and to be in possession of Pigou's journal: no such journal has surfaced since McCormick's death.

 An assessment by a number of academics and specialists of what has been termed McCormick's "fraudulent career", which includes evidence supplied by his personal papers, was published (2015) as the third volume of a biography of economist Friedrich Hayek.

+McCormick's Jack the Ripper research has been criticized by academics.
+He promoted Alexander Pedachenko as a suspect.
+McCormick was accused of fabricating data by inventing fictitious sources and was described as a "prominent hoaxer".